Department and Program Recommendations for First-Year Students

 (c) that German majors and minors can live in the German House practicing further their language proficiency in everyday situations, participating in communal meals and activities, as well as departmental events.

 The Department of German Studies offers all levels of German language, as well as high-level courses in German literature, culture, and intellectual history, taught in German.
-We also offer interdisciplinary courses in English in topics that range from critical theory and philosophy to cinema and the media.
-Although new courses are often introduced, recurrent titles include “Dead White Men”—a course reading major philosophers since the 16th century and critical theory—“Spinoza’s Eco-Society,” “Metaphysics in Secular Thought”—with partial focus on political theory— and “Value”—with partial focus on aesthetic theory—and various courses on Marx, such as “Reading Marx” and “Marx and Art.”
+We also offer interdisciplinary courses in English in topics that range from critical theory, philosophy, politics, and the environment to cinema and the media.
+Although new courses are often introduced, recurrent titles include “Cinema Studies,” “A Kafkaesque Century,” “Migration, Then & Now,” “Dead White Men in the era of Anti-racism”—a course reading major philosophers since the 16th century and critical theory—“Spinoza’s Eco-Society,” “Freedom and Its Discontents,” “Metaphysics in Secular Thought”—with partial focus on political theory—“Value”—with partial focus on aesthetic theory—and various courses on Marx.

 For more information, see the department website www.macalester.edu/academics/german